asiduki/asiduki/README.md

 - 👋 Hi, I’m Udit Jadon
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and also in DSA
 - 🌱 I’m currently learning DSA
+- - 📫 How to reach me -- udithakur436@gmail.com

 <!---